bitglitcher/d16i/README.md

 in a small SoC which should be able to synthesize on any small fpga without external hardware.

-#Want to join the project?
+# Want to join the project?

 Anyone who wants to help porting this architecture to GCC is welcome to join.

+I do this for a hobby so don't expect perfect engieenering.
+But I will try my best to make things work.